Skip to Content

 How to Make Black Grass Jelly

-Many years ago, when I was a child living in a small town in Binh Dinh, a province in the middle of Vietnam, the most common dessert of the kids was jelly.
-It could be white jelly (Vietnamese “sương sa”) made from some edible algae such as agar-agar or grass jelly, made from edible leaves.
-There are two types of grass jelly, black and green.
-Black grass jelly is the most common grass jelly, which is believed to help lower blood pressure, treat cold or joint pain.
-Moreover, the most importance to be a dessert, it tastes uniquely delicious.
-Let’s explore how to make it at home and enjoy it as a dessert or substitute it for boba (tapioca pearls) as a healthier topping for milk tea.
+Many years ago, when I was a child living in a small town in Binh Dinh, a province in the middle of Vietnam, the most common dessert for kids was jelly.
+It could be white jelly (Vietnamese “sương sa”) made from some edible algae such as agar-agar, or grass jelly made from edible leaves.

 black grass jelly